takanory/slides/20190615pyconth/PITCHME.md

 ```

 Note:
-Then, I make venv and install slackbot.
+* Then, I make venv and install slackbot library.
+* slackbot is chatbot framework.

 +++